 Summer Youth Employment Program Details

-Recognizing that the Summer Youth Employment program only accepts youth identified as “at-risk” who are case managed, it is important to note that in order to take part in this program youth will be referred via their case managers.
+It is important to note that in order to take part in this program youth will be referred via their case managers.
+The Summer Youth Employment Program only accepts youth identified as “at-risk” who are case managed.
 There is no open application process for non-case managed youth.
 Learn more about opportunities available through Kenosha County and Professional Services Group.

 Youth entering the program complete an assessment phase including academic, financial and social needs.

-The ultimate goal of the Boys and Girls Club of Kenosha’s Youth Employment program is to have each participant obtain unsubsidized employment during or upon completion of the program.
-Youth are led through job training, work experience and career search and are aided in finding unsubsidized employment.
+The ultimate goal of the Boys & Girls Club of Kenosha’s Youth Employment Program is to have each participant obtain unsubsidized employment during or upon completion of the program.
+Youth are led through job training, work experience, career search tactics and are aided in finding unsubsidized employment.
 Follow-up on youth progress is conducted after job placement.

 Summer Program Enhanced with Kenosha County and Community Action funding: